praxik/EZQ/Processor_Config_Details.md

 pre-process the first YAML document in the message stream, and only strip it from the message if it matches this regexp: `/-{3}\nEZQ.+?\.{3}\n/m`

+Overridden settings only stay overridden for the duration of the message which overrode them, unless marked as *Overridable:sticky*

 Example Configuration File
 ==========================
 Contents of an example +queue_config.yml+: